Disclosure: This post contains affiliate links (at no cost to you).

 As I said at the beginning, read The Lorax outdoors.
 Take The Lorax (and some other Earth Day books) outdoors in a basket, bin, or bag.
 Maria Montessori encouraged making the outdoors part of the classroom, and it’s great whenever you can go outdoors with books and other activities.
 (For more on Montessori and nature, read my post “Montessori-Inspired Outdoor Environment.”)

 Print out Dr. Seuss’ The LORAX Recycling Stickers from hp Creative Studio and create a label-making tray.
 Note: This printable is no longer available.
-There are free stickers and tags (different ones) in The Lorax Project, which would work well for a punching activity.
+There are free sticker and tag downloads (different ones) under the activities section of The Lorax Project, which would work well for a punching activity.

 Print the labels onto sticker paper or onto plain paper or cardstock.
 Let younger children use the printables as a pin-punching activity.

 I found the yellow tray in the photo inexpensively at my grocery store last Easter.
 I just used two yellow foam pieces from a hobby store glued together for padding underneath the pin punching.
 You can buy punching materials from Montessori Services.
 Or you can use a 1/4″ thick felt pad, an old mouse pad, a carpet piece, or corkboard underneath the pin punching.
 UPDATE: Even though Montessori schools and homeschools have been using push pins for pin punching for years, I think it’s time to change.
 Please read this sad post and consider an alternative to push pins, such as Montessori Services’ wood handled puncher.

 I would introduce the activity at circle time (individually would work well, too), including a discussion about the different types of recycling bins and materials along with a presentation on how to use the pin punching or cutting activity.